JacobHorst/8PuzzleSolver/README.md

 choices 3-6 will perform a search to find the solution to the puzzle.
 If a solution can be found, the steps to solve the puzzle will be displayed.
 Then you will be given the option to return to the main menu.

+* It is highly recommended you manually enter a state that has a confirmed solution.
+The included report has 10 different starting states that all have confirmed solution paths.